-Amid Travel Ban Debate, Chefs And Food Brands Take a Stand On Immigration
+Amid Travel Ban Debate, Chefs And Food Brands Take A Stand On Immigration

 Food For Thought

-Amid Travel Ban Debate, Chefs And Food Brands Take a Stand On Immigration
+Amid Travel Ban Debate, Chefs And Food Brands Take A Stand On Immigration

 Customers who walked through the door of Everyman Espresso, a cafe in New York's East Village, last weekend got a pitch at the check-out counter to support a fundraiser to help defend immigrants.